divinity666/ruby-grafana-reporter/README.md

 ## Your support is appreciated!

 Hey there!
-Let me spend some personal words here:

-I provide you this software free of charge - and I'm happy, that I can do so.
+I provide you this software free of charge.
 I have already spend a lot of my private time in developing, maintaining and supporting it.

-If you enjoy my work, I would feel greatly honoured, if you buy me a coffee:
+If you enjoy my work, feel free to

 [![buymeacoffee](https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0)](https://ko-fi.com/divinity666)